Skip to main content

 If you live in an area that is accessible to deer, you should also include a few bushes or shrubs with heavy foliage, although deer will also eat some berries and fruit.
 It’s important that the plants be native to your region, both to cut down on care requirements and to avoid spreading an invasive species.

 If you're tight on space or looking to feed birds quickly, then it's best to stick to shrubs, bushes, and flowers.
 However, there are plenty of trees that can be planted to provide even more food!
-Apple trees and dogwood trees are great options.
+Apple trees and dogwood trees, along with other fruit or berry trees, are great options.

 Here are a few plants to consider, along with where they’re native to: